Fractures in nuclear graphite

 • Demonstration of Efficacy: Validating the performance of this formulation through numerous numerical simulations, showcasing both accuracy and robustness.

-This research marks a significant contribution to both the fields of engineering mechanics and nuclear safety, demonstrating the versatility and impact of the methodologies developed during bone fracture research.
+This research marks a significant contribution to both the fields of engineering mechanics and nuclear safety, demonstrating the versatility and impact of the methodologies developed in MoFEM.

 References